Everyday Child Care

 Hair Care

-You’ll wash your baby’s hair with the best baby wash or gentle shampoo.
+You’ll wash your baby’s hair with a baby wash or gentle shampoo.
 You don’t have to be aggressive when brushing your baby’s hair.
 You can use a soft-bristled brush or a comb to groom your baby’s hair.

 How to Bathe Your Baby